lucasmpampanini/test_python_06_07/README.md

 install requirements.txt
 create super user for django
-now you can run aplication
+now you can run application

 ##### The application deploy from Pythonanywhere